0x00000FF/0x00000FF/README.md

 * Uses LaTeX for formatted writing

 #### Interests
+* **Application that is Secured, Super fast to construct, and Easy to maintain**

+  Software development is always complex, and troublesome work.
+How can we design & construct secure application really fast?

 * **Fast and Efficient End-to-End Encryption (E2EE)**

   How can I protect my data from peeping toms in fast, and the most efficient way?